-I don't often order veggie burgers in restaurants, mostly because I tire of the same old same old: Boca burger, Morningstar burger, or the ubiquitous black bean burger.
+I don't often order veggie burgers in restaurants, mostly because I tire of the same old same old Boca, Morningstar, and black bean burgers.
 Yawn.
 Boo.
-Gassy.
-Boring.
+Bloat.

-You see, my taste buds have been spoiled by the best veggie burger in the whole world: the infamous walnut burger made by the Historic Trempealeau Hotel in Wisconsin.
+My taste buds have been spoiled by the best veggie burger in the whole world: the infamous walnut burger made by the Historic Trempealeau Hotel in Wisconsin.
 I've never actually been to the Trempealeau Hotel, but every year when I fly back home to Michigan I take a side trip to the Michigan House Cafe in Calumet.
-They import Trempealeau's walnut burgers and I order it made "Gipp style".
+They import Trempealeau's walnut burgers and I order it "Gipp style".
 That is, slathered in chipotle sauce and heaped with fried onion tangles.

-But when I can't make the long trip home—when I'm longing for the shores of Lake Superior—I make my own variation of the walnut burger.
+But when I can't make the long trip home I make my own variation of the walnut burger.
 Not to replicate, but to pay homage to the Michigan House and the Historic Trempealeau Hotel.
-This burger is filling, packed with flavor, and develops a great crust when fried.
-Unlike Boca or Morningstar, mine doesn't try to replicate beef and it's not a floppy soggy mess.
-It's firm, it's flavorful, it's bean-free, and it's just so damn good it brings a tear to my eye.
+My burger is vegetarian but not vegan.
+And unlike some of the newcomers to the veggie burger scene (i.e. Impossible Burger or Beyond Burger) mine doesn't “bleed” or try to replicate beef.
+My burger has a firm texture, complex flavor, is bean-free, and is so damn good it brings a tear to my eye.
 And then it slaps me in the face and tells me to stop acting like a little bitch.

 My recipe uses nutritional yeast flakes which offers a wonderful natural flavor boost.
 It's one of our favorite vegetarian/vegan cooking flavor enhancers and it's a staple in our pantry.
-It's inexpensive to order on Amazon, can now be found at Trader Joe's, and can be added to everything from to "chicken" noodle soup to macaroni and cheese.
-If you're not ready to give yeast a try, you can substitute with an extra tablespoon of soy sauce or couple pinches of salt.
+It's inexpensive to order on Amazon and can now be found at Trader Joe's.
+It can be added to everything from "chicken" noodle soup to macaroni and cheese.
+If you're not ready to give yeast a try you can substitute with a lesser amount of parmesan cheese.

-As for pumpkin seeds, I use the raw shelled form that are often found in the bulk section of natural food stores.
+As for pumpkin seeds, I use the raw ones (no shells) found in the bulk section of natural food stores.
 If you don't have a natural grocer nearby, Amazon sells them from Bob's Red Mill.
 Pumpkin seeds are a great source of iron, zinc, protein, vitamin E, especially Omega-6 fatty acids, and magnesium.

-Trust me.
-Make a batch.
-Freeze 'em & fry 'em.
+This recipe makes a large batch because you’ll want to freeze 'em & fry 'em.
 But be warned: once you eat our veggie burger, you'll be ruined forever.
 You'll laugh in the face of imposters.
 These are the brass knuckles of veggie burgers.
 You'll start punching things.

 *Note: The seasonings and spices listed here are what I consider the minimum amount of seasoning.
 I usually add a bit more of each and experiment with new additions with every batch.